 The distance from Shillong to Mawryngkhang trek in Wahkhen of Meghalaya is 49 km.
 It can be reached by hiring a cab from Shillong or by driving your own car.
 Shared sumos are available only till Pomlum which is at a distance of 15 km from Wahkhen.
 The following Signboard directs you to the village-

 As of now, there is no accommodation in the village.
 However, they do arrange it for you on request, provided you are lucky.
 Homestays are under construction and will hopefully be available soon.

-Have you added Mawryngkhang trek (also known as Bamboo Trail Meghalaya) in your bucket list yet?
+Have you added the Mawryngkhang trek (also known as Bamboo Trail Meghalaya) to your bucket list yet?

 The state of Meghalaya in northeast India has reponed its doors for tourism from the 1st of September, 2021.
 Refer to the following for the latest update (February 17th, 2022) regarding covid-19 restrictions or SOPs from Meghalaya tourism.